Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/associations/v3/content_retrieve-association-types_txt.md

 }
 ```

+**Response:** (Not specified in the provided text, but likely a success/failure indication for each input.)

+## Important Notes

+* The v3 API does not support creating or editing custom association labels.
+Use the v4 API for those functionalities.
+* When retrieving associations with companies (`/crm/v3/associations/{fromObjectType}/companies/batch/read`), only the primary associated company will be returned.
+Use the v4 API to retrieve all associated companies.

-Remember to replace placeholders like `{fromObjectType}` and `{toObjectType}` with the actual object types (e.g., "contacts", "companies", "deals").
-This documentation provides a general overview.
-Refer to the official HubSpot API documentation for complete details, error handling, and rate limits.
+This markdown documentation provides a concise and clear overview of the HubSpot CRM API v3 for associations, including examples of requests and responses for each endpoint.
+Remember to consult the official HubSpot API documentation for the most up-to-date information and details.